BenoitZugmeyer/mastodon/docs/Running-Mastodon/Development-guide.md

 - To prefix any commands with `RAILS_ENV=production` since the default environment is "development" anyway
 - Any cronjobs

-The command to install project dependencies does not require any flags, i.e. simply
+To install project dependencies, use the bundle command like this:

-    bundle install
+    bundle install --with development

 By default the development environment wants to connect to a `mastodon_development` database on localhost using your user/ident to login to Postgres (i.e. not a md5 password)